Judar Pasha

 Judar Pasha (جؤذر باشا) was a Spanish-Moroccan military leader under the Saadian sultan Ahmad al-Mansur in the late 16th century.
 He led the Saadian army in the conquest of the Songhai Empire.

-Born as Diego de Guevara in Cuevas del Almanzora (Crown of Castile), Judar had been captured by Muslim slave-raiders as a young boy.
+Born as Diego de Guevara in Cuevas del Almanzora, Castile, Judar had been captured by Muslim slave-raiders as a young boy.
 His captors castrated him.
 As a young boy, he joined the service of Moroccan Sultan Ahmad al-Mansur, who had many other eunuch officers.
 Judar was often described by reference to his blue eyes.

 Battles

 In 1590, Ahmad al-Mansur made Judar a pasha and appointed him the head of an invasion force against the Songhai Empire of what is now Mali.
 In October of that year, Judar set out from Marrakesh with a force of 1,500 light cavalry and 2,500 arquebusiers and light infantry.
 Some of these men were Spaniards from Andalusia and some were "Renegats" (probably Christians from Southern Europe).
 He also carried eight English cannons in his supply train, and assembled eighty Christian bodyguards for his personal detail.

 After an arduous crossing of the Sahara desert, Judar razed the desert salt mines of Taghaza and advanced on the Songhai capital of Gao.

 Meanwhile, Songhai ruler Askia Ishaq II assembled a force of more than 40,000 men and moved north against the Moroccans; the two armies met at Tondibi in March 1591.
 Despite their far inferior numbers, the Moroccan gunpowder weapons easily carried the day, resulting in a rout of the Songhai troops.
 Ishaq offered slaves and gold if Judar would retreat; Judar refused the offer.

 Judar sacked Gao and then moved on to the trading centers of Djenné and Timbuktu.
 He reached Timbuktu in April 1591, carrying a letter from the Sultan al-Mansur demanding their cooperation.